BRICS countries important force on international stage to be reckoned with: Chinese President Xi | Politics

 India is this year's chair for the five-member bloc that holds the rotating Presidency.
 This was the second time Prime Minister Modi chaired the BRICS summit.
 Earlier, he had chaired the Goa summit in 2016.

-Xi also said that China will provide 100 million more COVID-19 vaccines to developing countries for free this year, state-run CGTN-TV reported.

-The summit was also attended by Russian President Vladimir Putin, South African President Cyril Ramaphosa and Brazil's Jair Bolsonaro.
+The summit was also attended by Russian President Vladimir Putin, South African President Cyril Ramaphosa and Brazilian President Jair Bolsonaro.

 The theme of the summit was ''Intra-BRICS cooperation for continuity, consolidation and consensus.''
 The summit this year coincides with the 15th anniversary of the BRICS.